Thiccen-Cult/atcall/README.md

 # atcall

 Please see https://en.wikipedia.org/wiki/Esoteric_programming_language on information on what an esoteric programming language (esolang) is if you did not already know.
+Imports coming some point on the 16 of august, cba to do it tonight. <br>
 An esoteric "programming language" written in 20 minutes with python 3. <br>

 If you are using windows please change `self.os` in `main.py` to `"windows"`. <br>